 NetSuite offers 24-hour support, seven days a week, internationally.
 While Intacct has begun to expand beyond its live agents in San Jose, California., who work from 6 a.m. to 6 p.m.
 PT, its support services are still limited.

-What accounting functionality do you need out-of-the-box?
+What accounting functionality do you need out of the box?

 Then there is empirical evidence.
-NetSuite and Intacct both offer business intelligence and analytics capabilities with prebuilt reports and dashboards, including self-service reporting.
+NetSuite and Intacct offer business intelligence and analytics capabilities with prebuilt reports and dashboards, including self-service reporting.
 But once again, there is a significant difference in the breadth of the offering.
 Intacct offers 150 prebuilt reports for core financials out-of-the-box.
 NetSuite provides 200.

 Do you, or will you, need functionality beyond accounting?

-Let’s take three core business functions outside of accounting and finance and see how NetSuite vs. Intacct stack up.
+Let us take three core business functions outside of accounting and finance and see how NetSuite vs. Intacct stack up.

 Automating human resources functionality is often the next step after accounting and finance because HR success similarly requires adherence to complex and changing regulations and labor laws.
-NetSuite provides a full, end-to-end human resources management suite of products — including all core HR functionality, payroll, and performance management.
+NetSuite provides a complete, end-to-end human resources management suite of products — including all core HR functionality, payroll, and performance management.
 Intacct offers some core HR functionality via its Sage People application.
-However, again, this is a separate, third-party software package that requires complex and expensive integrations.
+However, this is a separate, third-party software package that requires complex and expensive integrations.

 If your business manages and sells physical products — whether you run your warehouse or contract with a third party — order and inventory management may be on your must-have list.
-Both Intacct and NetSuite provide inventory and order management functionality, but NetSuite has a broader eye on the entire supply chain that affects those end processes.
+Intacct and NetSuite provide inventory and order management functionality, but NetSuite focuses on the entire supply chain that affects those end processes.
 NetSuite Demand Planning, for instance, allows customers to pull sales numbers and historical forecasts into the database, use that data to drive recommendations and even automatically convert those to work orders or purchase orders if you want to enable that level of automation.
 The software also offers rich analysis capabilities to model how expected sales and purchase orders will affect future inventory levels.

 Ready to Take Your Business to the Next Level?